folaranmi21/DSA_PALMORIA-GROUP_HR_DATA_ANALYSIS/README.md

 ## Project Overview

---This project is geared towards analyzing  the HR performance of Palmoria Group  by exploring Salary review data to uncover insights such as bonus % per employee, rating with the highest salary,and the objective is to uncover gender-related disparities, identify problem areas and recommend actionable insights to ensure equity and compliance with emerging labour regulations.Also,provide insights into the distribution of of annual bonuses and findings will be presented through interactive Charts to support clear communication and enhance decision making by Palmoria Management.The overarching goal is to enable the Company to foster a more inclusive, fair and legally compliant workplace.Therefore, the project involves data exploration, preparation, and analysis using Power BI, with final visualizations.
+--This project is geared towards analyzing  the HR performance of Palmoria Group  by exploring Salary review data to uncover insights such as bonus % per employee, rating with the highest salary,and the objective is to reveal gender-related disparities, identify problem areas and recommend actionable insights to ensure equity and compliance with emerging labour regulations.Also,provide insights into the distribution of of annual bonuses and findings will be presented through interactive Charts to support clear communication and enhance decision making by the- Palmoria Management.The overarching goal is to enable the Company to foster a more inclusive, fair and legally compliant workplace.Therefore, the project involves data exploration, preparation, and analysis using Power BI, with final visualizations.

 ## Data Sources:
---The primary source of this data is extra from Amazon product pages provided by DSA and this is an open sources data that can freely downloaded without any restriction, online such as kaggle or fred, data.gov as well as any other sources like industry report.
+--The primary source of this data is extracted from Palmoria HR Employee Data pages provided by DSA and this is an open sources data that can freely downloaded without any     restriction, online from platforms, such as; kaggle or fred, data.gov as well as any other sources like industry report.

 ## Tools Used:
  Power BI; using appropriate charts for Visualisation